 Now, only those with different answers to the form fields you’ve configured will be able to submit an entry to your contest more than once.

+Pick the form you want to insert into your page.
 Then, publish your post or page so your form will appear on your website.

 And there you have it!
 You now know how to create a contest entry form in WordPress.

 Looking for tools that are dedicated to building online contests and simple giveaways?
 Check out our post about creating free giveaways to learn more.

 So, what are you waiting for?
 Get started with the most powerful WordPress forms plugin today.